 The grocery list is what I will take to the store and consists of the ingredient list I made for that week.
 This is usually for a couple of recipes and the rest is staples that I could use to whip up whatever I’m in the mood for (toast and peanut butter anyone?).

 The meal list is a list I make as I choose recipes and decide how I want to use other ingredients I have or plan to buy.
-This reminds me what the ingredients I purchased are for and I can just refer to my meal list for quick ideas.
+This reminds me of what the ingredients I purchased are for and I can just refer to my meal list for quick ideas.
 Without the list, I have accidentally used ingredients I had planned on using to make something else, which can be annoying.

 5. Store produce for best shelf-life